 - Download the .txt caption file — This is your transcript for your blog post or website (usually available in .txt file format)

-How to Add YouTube Video Captions
+How To Add YouTube Video Captions

-- Go to the Video Manager tab
+- Go to the YouTube Studio

-- Choose your language
+- Type your changes

 - Wait for YouTube to sync and update your video captions